Casey Plett

 Casey Plett (born June 20, 1987) is a Canadian writer, best known for her novel Little Fish, her Lambda Literary Award winning short story collection, A Safe Girl to Love, and her Giller Prize-nominated short story collection, A Dream of a Woman.
 Plett is a transgender woman, and she often centers this experience in her writing.
+Plett also co-founded LittlePuss Press with Cat Fitzpatrick.

 Personal life

 Plett was born in Winnipeg, Manitoba and grew up in a Mennonite family in Morden, Manitoba.
 She attended high school in Eugene, Oregon, and later moved to Portland for college and New York for graduate school.
 She has lived in Windsor, Ontario.
 Plett currently teaches at Ohio University.

-Career
+Writing career

 Plett previously wrote a regular column about her gender transition for McSweeney's Internet Tendency.
+She has also written about her transition for Defectors series, Histories of Transition.
 She is a book reviewer for the Winnipeg Free Press and has published work in Rookie, Plenitude, The Walrus, and Two Serious Ladies.

-In addition to her work as an author she is the co-editor with Cat Fitzpatrick of Meanwhile, Elsewhere: Science Fiction and Fantasy from Transgender Writers, an anthology of speculative fiction from transgender authors from Topside Press.
-Meanwhile, Elsewhere received a Stonewall Book Award in 2018.
-After Topside was disbanded, Plett and Fitzpatrick co-founded LittlePuss Press, done initially to continue the printing of Meanwhile, Elsewhere.
-Afterwards, they published Faltas, which was the recipient of the 2023 Stonewall Award in the nonfiction category.

-She has cited Imogen Binnie, Elena Rose, and Julia Serano as some of her influences.
+Plett has cited Imogen Binnie, Elena Rose, and Julia Serano as some of her influences.

-Her 2014 short story collection A Safe Girl to Love was reprinted by Arsenal Pulp Press with a new afterword from the author in 2023.